HaeusslerAdrian/HaeusslerAdrian/README.md

 - 👋 Hi, I’m @HaeusslerAdrian

-- 👀 I’m interested in Web development, game development,
+- 👀 I’m interested in Web development, game development, C#/Java application development

-- 🌱 I’m currently learning backends with c# and backends with Java
+- 🌱 I’m currently improving my skills in C# and Java

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ...